“A disciplined mind brings happiness.” ~ Shakyamuni Buddha

 Thinking Your Way To A Buddha Mind

-So how can we achieve a Buddha Mind?
+So how can we achieve a Buddha Mind and achieve Nirvana?
 Here are some ideas:

 - Practice the Eightfold Path.
 Each step in the Eightfold Path is interconnected and will help you by reinforcing each step.

 - Practice meditation.
 By using meditation, we are able to calm, build, and strengthen our mind so it can focus and see clearly.
-This can take years, decades, or a lifetime, however the benefits are there even if you don’t realize it right away.
+This can take months, years, decades, or a lifetime (or Kalpas), however the benefits are there even if you don’t realize it right away.
+Meditation, while not specifically a teaching of the Buddha, is used by Buddhists to help control the mind.
+Vispanna (insight) and Samatha (calming) meditation are the two major types.
+You can also practice “walking” meditation, and even meditation doing common daily activities.
+The point is, meditation is not just something you do while sitting!
 If you don’t have a meditation center or teacher nearby, check out my article here, and also Wildmind (they even have online courses) or the video series by Mindah-Lee Kumar.

 - Practice Loving-Kindness.
 Nothing speaks of the Buddha more than his compassion and love.
 Plant some seeds of kindness in your mind and grow something beautiful.
 By practicing this wonderful concept, you can help transform that Bull in your mind to a fluffy bunny.
 OK, well maybe not, but the point is you are able to stop the three poisons of delusions, desires, and hatred, through incorporating this practice.